Sitecore/Helix.Docs/helix/principles/subsystems/index.rst

 The most important thing to remember with these subsystems is that you should still abide by the Common Closure Principal - Classes that change together are packaged together.
-This means that you shouldn't for example group all of your Commerce functionality together as then you're reverting to grouping by Type instead of by Functionality.
+This means that you shouldn't, for example group all of your Commerce functionality together as then you're reverting to grouping by Type instead of by Functionality.